 The first and most common propagation method is by direct sowing the caraway seeds.
 Hardy to USDA zones 4 through 10, these plants are most suitable for growth during periods of cooler weather.
 Due to this factor, caraway seeds are directly sown in the fall and allowed to overwinter outdoors.

 Direct sowing is essential, as the plant’s long taproots do not like to be disturbed by the transplanting process.
 While the plants will remain dormant during the cold winter weather, increasing warmth in the spring will cause the caraway to resume growth, bloom, and set seed.

 Caraway Plant Cuttings

 Caraway plants may also be propagated through cuttings.
 To take caraway cuttings, simply remove a small segment of new growth from an existing caraway plant.
-Generally, cuttings should have at least 3-4 sets of true leaves.
+Generally, cuttings should have at least three to four sets of true leaves.

-Remove the true leaf sets, leaving only 1-2 pairs of leaves.
+Remove the true leaf sets, leaving only one or two pairs of leaves.
 Gently push the stem cutting into a moist rooting medium.
 Keep the growing medium consistently moist and place in a location out of direct sunlight.